Pravat25/python-port-scanner/README.md

-# python-port-scanner
+# Python Port Scanner

-This project is a simple cybersecurity tool written in Python that scans a target system for open ports.
+This project is a simple cybersecurity tool written in Python that scans a target system to detect open ports.

 ## Features

-- Scan common ports
+- Scan a range of ports
-- Identify open services
+- Detect open services
-- Simple command-line interface
+- Simple command line interface
+- Lightweight Python script

 ## Technologies Used